MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/equippables-in-detail.md

 ## Overview

 When you [download our Mesh samples from GitHub](../../getting-started/samples/download-mesh-samples.md), you get a package containing prefabs that are a type of [Interactable](./interactables.md) known as *Equippable*.
 When you pick up an Equippable object, your avatar knows how to adjust your hand and arm position so they can hold and handle the object in a realistic way.
 This is called *equipping an object to your hand*.

-> [!NOTE]
-> The Toybox sample is where we currently showcase our Equippables prefabs, but you can use the prefabs or create your own Equippables in any project.

 There are eight Equippables: